Pedestal InstallationGuidelines for installing adjustable height pedetals

 b. where a cant strip installed at the foot of the perimeter wall which restricts the pedestals being placed directly against the wall.

-It is essential to leave a small gap (1/8″) between the wall and the edge of the pavers.
-We recommend the spring loaded stainless steel Eterno perimeter clips as shown in the video which are specifically designed to maintain a consistent gap around the perimeter and allow for slight expansion and contraction of the pavers.
+It is essential to leave a small gap (1/8″ min) between the wall and the edge of the pavers.
+We recommend the spring loaded stainless steel Eterno perimeter clips as shown in the video which are specifically designed to maintain a consistent gap around the perimeter by gently holding pavers against pedestal head spacer tabs, preventing paver movement after the install and possible damage from shifting pavers rubbing against the wall.

 Installing Structural Wood Tiles